-Well, research has shown that directly addressing the wellbeing of your workforce via the implementation of a workplace wellbeing programme can boost performance, improvement engagement, reduce absence levels and retain talent.
+The new Learning & Development organisation is at the heart of driving the wellbeing strategy within modern organisations, throughout all stages of career development, with research showing that directly addressing the wellbeing of your workforce via the implementation of a workplace wellbeing programme can boost performance, improvement engagement, reduce absence levels and retain talent.

 The end of 2017 saw almost half of all UK businesses implement a wellbeing strategy, including a number of high profile organisations such as HSBC and Barclays whose ‘This is Me’ campaign, designed to normalise mental health in the workplace, has been rolled out across the capital.